Return to Football Guidelines and Protocols

 - Our club requires all coaches, team managers and trainers to complete theCOVID 19 Infection Control Training and encourage as many other members of our club to do so.

 - Our club has implemented and will abide by all recommendations from AFLVIC regarding a return to small group training.
-See full statement and checklist here - A full statement from AFL Victoria regarding the Return to Small Outdoor Group Training of up to 10 People Protocols can be found here.
+See full statement and checklist here - The latest AFL return to training and games guidelines March 2021

 - A club wide newsletter outlining all protocols required for our club to receive approval to return to training has been sent on May 20th See link here